 9. PROFESSIONAL DEVELOPMENT (TEACHERS ONLY)

 9.1.
-Educator Impact is currently endorsed to provide NESA Registered Professional Development for teachers accredited at Proficient Teacher.
-While EI is endorsed: a.
-Successful completion of one cycle of Educator Impact’s evidence based professional learning for teachers will contribute 4 hours of NESA Registered PD addressing 3.6.2, 6.1.2, 6.2.2 and 6.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW. b.
-EI will register all successful and eligible teachers with NESA QTC and notify your school’s Coordinator when their registration has been submitted.
-Only teachers who are accredited at the time of your school’s participation in EI and with an accreditation level at or below the Proficient Teacher level will be registered with NESA QTC.
+Educator Impact is endorsed to provide NSW Education Standards Authority (NESA) Registered Professional Development for teachers accredited at Proficient Teacher level. a.
+Completing one cycle of Educator Impact’s professional learning for teachers will contribute 4 hours of NSW Education Standards Authority (NESA) Registered PD addressing 3.6.2, 6.1.2, 6.2.2 and 6.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW. b.
+Educator Impact will register all successful and eligible teachers with NESA and notify your school’s Coordinator when their registration has been submitted.
+Only teachers who are accredited at the time of your school’s participation with Educator Impact and with an accreditation level at or below the Proficient Teacher level will be registered with NESA.

 10. OPERATIONAL ISSUES